 Every living thing is the “citizen” of the forest.
 It is understandable that people may consume them for living, but it is unforgivable to torture or make fun of them.
-I was told that a group of hunters caught a monkey.
-They put cigarette in the mouth of dead monkey and had good laugh of it.
+I was told that a group of hunters caught a monkey in Trus Madi.
+They put cigarette in the mouth of the dead monkey and had good laugh of it.
 That night an unusual strong wind blew away their camp.

 10. Beware of River